Pokecube-Development/pokecube/source/quests_and_legends/legends_quests.rst

 Defeating him, you can open the trade menu, and there you will find Imprisonment Helmet, the main item to create Type: Null

 >Now comes the part you need to pay attention to!
-You will need: Potion of Regeneration, Imprisonment Helmet, Two |Pokemob| eggs
+You will need: Potion of Regeneration II, Imprisonment Helmet, Two |Pokemob| eggs

 .. image:: https://i.imgur.com/PXL1Y0K.png
     :alt: typenull_recipe

-When items are in place, just power Cloning Divece using a Siphon and an electric |pokemob| (minimum level: 25)
+When items are in place, just power Cloning Divece using a Siphon and an electric |pokemob| (Higher levels make this go much faster)

 **Summoning Regis**
 ===================